Normal Reference Attention and Defective Feature Perception Network for Surface Defect Detection: Proposed NDP-Net Framework

 where $I_m^i$ represents the random mask resized to the shape of $AM_i$.

-Finally, some examples of the multi scale anomaly maps handled by the MSFDM module have been shown in Fig. \ref{fig_7}.
-As we can see, the anomaly maps at different scales have the different discriminability for the defects.
+Finally, some examples of the multiscale anomaly maps handled by the MSDSM module are shown in Fig. \ref{fig_7}.
+The anomaly maps at different scales have different discriminability for the defects.
 The $AM_{1}$ can capture more details of defects, but at the same time, it has a lot of noise.
-The $AM_{3}$ has a stronger discriminability for the defects thus it has less noise but lacks detailed information of defects such as edges.
+The $AM_{3}$ has a stronger discriminability for the defects; thus, it has less noise but lacks detailed information on the defects such as edges.
 Therefore, we apply the weighted sum of the anomaly maps at different scales to obtain the final anomaly map $AM_{final}$: